SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

 \subsection{SurgLaVi Dataset Overview}

-\textbf{Video Source Collection.} To construct SurgLaVi, we aggregated surgical videos from public and private sources and processed them through our automated pipeline.
-For the open-source subset, SurgLaVi-$\mathbf{\beta}$, we leveraged prior large-scale web scrapes of surgical YouTube videos provided by LEMON~\citep{che2025lemon} and GenSurgery~\citep{gensurg}, incorporating 3,110 and 4,172 videos, respectively, for a total of 6,812 unique videos.
-To further expand the scale, diversity, and domain coverage of the full dataset, SurgLaVi additionally includes 2,945 videos sourced from private collections of surgical academic lectures, resulting in a total of 9,758 videos.
+\textbf{Video Source Collection.} To construct SurgLaVi-$\mathbf{\beta}$, we leveraged prior large-scale web scrapes of surgical YouTube videos provided by LEMON~\citep{che2025lemon} and GenSurgery~\citep{gensurg}, incorporating 3,110 and 4,172 videos, respectively, for a total of 6,812 unique videos.
+These videos originate from surgeons and institutions that publicly share operative recordings for educational purposes.
+To further expand the scale, diversity, and domain coverage of the full dataset, SurgLaVi, we additionally include 2,945 videos sourced from a surgical training archive that is part of an institutionally approved educational repository and adheres to ethical standards for surgical training.
+These materials do not contain identifiable patient information, and their use for AI research has been formally reviewed and authorized.
+This brings the total video source size to 9,758 videos.

 \textbf{Quantitative summary.} After processing the video collection through our pipeline, the final SurgLaVi dataset consists of 5,317 videos totaling 843 hours of surgical footage, sampled at varying frame rates from 10 to 60 fps (mean: 29 fps).
-The dataset contains 239,776 clip–caption pairs organized across three hierarchical granularities: phase, step, and task level (see Fig.~\ref{fig:levels_counts} for the distribution across levels).
-After filtering, the phase-level clips, the base level of our hierarchical structure, comprise 664.9 hours of video with 70M frames.
+The dataset contains 239,776 clip–caption pairs organized across three hierarchical granularities: coarse, mid, and fine level (see Fig.~\ref{fig:levels_counts} for the distribution across levels).
+After filtering, the coarse-level clips, the base level of our hierarchical structure, comprise 664.9 hours of video with 70M frames.
 SurgLaVi-$\mathbf{\beta}$ represents the open-source subset of SurgLaVi, containing 2,464 videos with 465 hours of surgical footage, sampled at 15 to 30 fps (mean: 28.75 fps), and 112,757 clip–caption pairs following the same hierarchical structure.
-The filtered phase-level clips in SurgLaVi-$\mathbf{\beta}$ total 398 hours of video with 41M frames.
+The filtered coarse-level clips in SurgLaVi-$\mathbf{\beta}$ total 398 hours of video with 41M frames.